russelldesilva/ID_S10203242_RusselldeSilva_Assg2_website/ID_S10203242_RusselldeSilva_Assg2_website/README.md

 - Bus Arrival timings : Allows users to check the arrival times of the next 3 buses at a particular stop
 - Bus information : Allows users to see if the next buses are wheelchair accesible and how crowded they are
 - Fastest route : Allows users to find the fastest route to their destination via bus/train
+- Dynamic Breadcrumb : Have a breadcrumb nav at the top of the page that chagnes based in the pages the user navigates from

 ### Features Left to Implement
 - Save favourite bus stops : Allow users to save their most frequented bus stops to check bus arrival times / fastest way to and from there